-Way back in 2009, Google introduced their way of showing you when you need to adjust your budget to better fit their needs … I mean your needs and help you get more impressions and clicks.
+Way back in 2009, Google introduced their way of showing you when you need to adjust your marketing budget to better fit their needs … I mean your needs and help you get more impressions and clicks.
 They call this tactic “your campaign is ‘limited by budget.’”

 Is “Limited by Budget” Just an AdWords Scam?

 We all have a secret, or for some, not so secret skepticism toward anything Google suggests to us regarding our money and budgets.
 This is the go-to cautionary move, considering we all know how much money Google makes and we all know how much we spend in AdWords.
 In all fairness to Google, I don’t think this is too much of a “make money” tactic and more of a “hey maybe you should take a look at your account” tactic.
 Obviously we know they want to make more money but I think they sometimes have a point when they tell you that your campaign(s) are “limited by budget.”
 For me there is one main reason for this and it can be easy to see once you diagnose the problem.